awesome-selfhosted/awesome-selfhosted/README.md

 ### Gateways and Terminal Sharing

 **[`^        back to top        ^`](#)**

+A [gateway](https://en.wikipedia.org/wiki/Gateway_(telecommunications)) is a piece of networking hardware or software used in telecommunications networks that allows data to flow from one discrete network to another.

 - [asciinema](https://github.com/asciinema/asciinema-server) - Web app for hosting asciicasts. ([Demo](https://asciinema.org/)) `Apache-2.0` `Elixir/Docker`
 - [Firezone](https://www.firezone.dev/) - Self-hosted secure remote access gateway that supports the WireGuard protocol.
 It offers a Web GUI, 1-line install script, multi-factor auth (MFA), and SSO. ([Source Code](https://github.com/firezone/firezone)) `Apache-2.0` `Elixir`